smartdown/solid/public/SolidLDFlexMutation.md

 async function login(idp) {
   const session = await solid.auth.currentSession();
   // The terminal / is necessary for /login redirect to work on
-  // solid.community.
+  // solidcommunity.net.
 It's not necessary for local dev (but works fine).
   // Beware of removing the slash.
   //
   let callback = window.location.origin + '/public/login/';